discindo/newscatcheR/README.md

 get_headlines("news.ycombinator.com")
 #> GET request successful.
 Parsing...
 #>                                                            feed_entries$item_title
-#> 1                             New inline assembly syntax available in Rust nightly
+#> 1                                                 Haiku R1/beta2 has been released
-#> 2                                                 Haiku R1/beta2 has been released
+#> 2                       Thank HN: My startup was born here and is now 10 years old
-#> 3                                                       Quotebacks – Quote the Web
+#> 3                             New inline assembly syntax available in Rust nightly
 #> 4                                       How Google Meet's noise cancellation works
-#> 5                                                         Pharaoh Ramesses VI Tomb
+#> 5                                                       Quotebacks – Quote the Web
-#> 6                       Thank HN: My startup was born here and is now 10 years old
+#> 6                                                         Pharaoh Ramesses VI Tomb
-#> 7                                 Playing around with the Fuchsia operating system
+#> 7                   Vanta (YC) is hiring to get SoC 2 prep in as little as 30 days
-#> 8  Fremont Tesla workers tested positive for coronavirus days after plant reopened
+#> 8                                 Playing around with the Fuchsia operating system
-#> 9                                                      Show HN: Top, but for Nginx
+#> 9                                                  SGAxe How SGX Fails in Practice
 #> 10  Show HN: I made an app for large group video calls where people shuffle around
-#> 11                                   Honda's global operations hit by cyber-attack
+#> 11              Britain has gone two months without burning coal to generate power
-#> 12                                                 SGAxe How SGX Fails in Practice
+#> 12                                                     Show HN: Top, but for Nginx
-#> 13              Britain has gone two months without burning coal to generate power
+#> 13                                                  Build your own PaaS in minutes
-#> 14                                                  Build your own PaaS in minutes
+#> 14                                                            Growing Independence
-#> 15           Receiving images of Earth from satellites with software defined radio
+#> 15                                   Honda's global operations hit by cyber-attack
-#> 16                                                            Growing Independence
+#> 16           Receiving images of Earth from satellites with software defined radio
-#> 17                                                                      Prisma 2.0
+#> 17                        Can Negative Supply Shocks Cause Demand Shortages? [pdf]
 #> 18                              Performance of Modern Java on Data-Heavy Workloads
-#> 19                                                    Learn to read Middle English
+#> 19                                        Defects are not the fault of programmers
-#> 20                                      Microship.com: The Library of Technomadics
+#> 20                       Prisma 2.0 – Type-safe and auto-generated database client
-#> 21                        Can Negative Supply Shocks Cause Demand Shortages? [pdf]
+#> 21                                      Microship.com: The Library of Technomadics
-#> 22   Gravity: An embeddable programming language without any external dependencies
+#> 22                                                    Learn to read Middle English
-#> 23 Archaeologists have mapped a Roman city using advanced ground penetrating radar
+#> 23 Fremont Tesla workers tested positive for coronavirus days after plant reopened
-#> 24                Pycopy – a minimalist and memory-efficient Python implementation
+#> 24                          Ask HN: Which tools made you a much better programmer?
-#> 25                          Ask HN: Which tools made you a much better programmer?
+#> 25                Pycopy – a minimalist and memory-efficient Python implementation
-#> 26                                 Dark Basin Uncovering a Hack-for-Hire Operation
+#> 26   Gravity: An embeddable programming language without any external dependencies
-#> 27                             Why skyscraper architects always return to Art Deco
+#> 27 Archaeologists have mapped a Roman city using advanced ground penetrating radar
 #> 28                          Flintstoning your way around hard technical challenges
-#> 29                  Pachyderm is Hiring Golang, Kubernetes DevOps, Field Engineers
+#> 29                                 Dark Basin Uncovering a Hack-for-Hire Operation
-#> 30                                                         Is Sudo Almost Useless?
+#> 30                             Why skyscraper architects always return to Art Deco
 ```

 `tld_sources(tld)` returns rows from the provided dataset of news sites